Sterophonick/RetroPie-More/README.md

 ## Supplementary
 - [X] - ESMusic - Script Installer for EmulationStation Music.
 Working, just needs a bit of polish.
+- [X] - ES-Theme-Homebrew - Script Installer for My Custom EmulationStation theme.
+Here just in case I need to format the SD Card.

 ## Hall of Fame - Scripts Accepted into RetroPie-Setup
 None yet :(